Kilkenny: Association football

 Kilkenny City AFC played in the League of Ireland until January 2008.
 It entered the league as EMFA in 1986, but resigned its position in the league after 22 years citing "lack of finance, poor results and paltry attendances".
 The club had spent all but two seasons in the League of Ireland's second tier.
 Kilkenny and District Soccer League run leagues at schoolboy, youth and junior levels throughout the county.
 It is affiliated with the Leinster Football Association, Football Association of Ireland and the Schoolboy's Football Association of Ireland.

 In 2015 Kilkenny United W.F.C. were admitted to the Women's National League, the top tier of women's football in Ireland.

 Rugby

-Kilkenny RFC founded in 1885, is a very strong and successful Rugby Union club based at Foulkstown on the Waterford Road.
-The club has provided many players for the Ireland team including Ernie Ridgeway, Bill Tector, Jack Notley, Willie Duggan, Ned Byrne, Ronan Kearney and Gary Halpin.
+Kilkenny RFC founded in 1885, is a rugby union club based at Foulkstown on the Waterford Road.
+The club has provided a number players for the Ireland national team, including Jack Notley, Willie Duggan, Ned Byrne, Ronan Kearney and Gary Halpin.
 Ian Dowling plays for the Munster Rugby team and is a two-time winner of the European Rugby Cup in 2006 and 2008.

-Jack Rafferty led the team to several notable victories in 1966.

 Rugby is played at schools level by Kilkenny College and Kilkenny Christian Brothers School (CBS).